coleenquadros/configuration/docs/app-sre/design-docs/saas-namespace-selector.md

 ### Implementation

+Whereas the behavior of all `resourceTemplages[].targets` features (e.g., `parameters`, `upstream`, `image`) are straightforward for the dynamic namespace selector, the behavior of the `promotion` attribute needs to be defined:

+* `promotion.subscribe`: Trigger the deployment on all selected targets as soon as the message arrives.
+* `promotion.publish`: Publish the message(s) after successful deployments of the selected namespaces.

 #### Schema

 Enhance the saas file target schema (`/app-sre/saas-file-target-1.yml`) to support a dynamic namespace selector, and in addition,